mrhzcn/sozlukbilim/index.md

 layout: home
 ---
-This site aims to put together all things related to lexicography, linguistics and Turkish lexicography to be more specific.
+This site aims to put whatever related to lexicography, linguistics and Turkish lexicography in one place...
+But as you can see there is nothing here yet. :(

 ![dict-logo]